How To Conduct a Gap Analysis in Project Management

 An all-in-one tool

-As we mentioned earlier, there are powerful tools available to help you identify and analyze discrepancies.
+As mentioned earlier, there are powerful tools to help you identify and analyze gaps.

-These enable you to monitor KPIs in real time and detect any deviations.
+These allow you to monitor KPIs in real time in order to detect any possible discrepancies.

 Recognized tools and frameworks

-Other tools are commonly used for gap analysis, as they enable complete introspection.
+Other tools are commonly used for gap analysis because they allow for comprehensive introspection.
 These are recognized frameworks.

-1. SWOT (Strengths, Weaknesses, Opportunities, Threats) to identify strengths, weaknesses, opportunities and threats.
+- The SWOT (Strengths, Weaknesses, Opportunities, Threats) which allows you to identify strengths, weaknesses, opportunities and threats.

-• System: describes the processes and procedures used (IT systems, tools, workflows)
+- System: describes the processes and procedures used (computer systems, tools, workflows)

-• Staff: numbers and how they are recruited and trained
+- Staff: the number of staff and the way they are recruited and trained

 How do you analyze project variances?